kndshein/obsidian-pt-url-helper/README.md

 -   Adding a setting toggle to disable `#` prefix.
 -   Allow pasting into selected text, simply replacing the selection with the formatted hyperlink.
     -   The main issue for this work is that I'm currently unsure how to override the behavior of other plugins that mutate selected texts.
+-   Integrate w/ PT for the latest status of the story, and indicate that in the link.